Additivity of derived limits in the Cohen model: systems

+More generally, the only problem arises when $n=2$; we will not need this remark and simply state it without proof.
+The special case for $\Omega_\omega$ systems follows easily from \cite[Lemma 5]{ASH} and the more general case follows the same proof. \begin{rem} If $n\neq 2$ and $\Phi$ is $n$-coherent then $\Phi$ is type $I$ trivial if and only if $\Phi$ is type $II$ trivial. \end{rem}

-Chasing through the proof of the snake lemma, this is equivalent to the image of $\Phi$ under the connecting homomorphism to $\lim^nG\upharpoonright X$ is $0$.
-Our overall plan, and what is done in \cite{SVHDLwLC}, is to obtain a type $II$ trivialization over a large set and then propagate the trivialization to obtain that the entire system is type $I$ trivial.
-Although this is not possible for all $\Om_\kappa$ systems, there is a sufficiently rich class on which we can, namely the \emph{injective} systems.
+Our overall plan, as was done in \cite{SVHDLwLC} for the system $\mathbf{A}$, is to obtain a type $II$ trivialization over a large set and then propagate the trivialization to obtain that the entire system is type $I$ trivial.
+In general, there can be coherent families with type $II$ trivializations but no type $I$ trivializations.
+However, there is a rich class of systems, namely the injective systems, where the questions of whether a coherent family has a type $I$ trivialization and whether the same coherent family has a type $II$ trivialization are equivalent (see Lemma \ref{equiv}).